How to care for a real Christmas tree

-(WSYR-TV) — If it’s your first year getting a real Christmas tree or your tenth, there are some care tips and tricks you might want to know when bringing a real Christmas tree home.
+(WSYR-TV) — If it’s your first year getting a real Christmas tree or your 10th, there are some tips and tricks you might want to know when bringing a real one home.

 When picking out your real Christmas tree, you need to consider a few factors including if the tree has been stored away from the sun and wind or if it’s been treated with anti-desiccant.